m-wendler/dockerfiles/curl/README.md

 # A very tiny curl setup

 based on alpine.
-The complete image is just ofer 8 MB big ...
+The complete image is just over 8 MB big ...

 Run a container from this image like: